anubhavpgit/anubhavpgit.github.io/content/posts/sisyphus.md

 Beyond the colony, there wasn’t much exploration of Asansol itself.
 Unlike Kolkata, we didn't go out much; the colony truly was my whole world.
 At eight, I was starting to understand that there was a larger, more complex society beyond our boundary walls, but the extent of my daily life revolved around my friends and our home.
 Here I am, a 24-year-old me trying to scour pennies and cents in this God-forsaken city to make ends meet, looking at days pass by, and nights go white with the snow and the world outside, a place where I am yet to find my place.

 My school was far away.
 I remember the bus rides taking one hour to reach the school.
 My school was like stepping onto a different dimension.
-It was a Christian Missionary School, deeply invested in sharing biblical stories and holding long, reflective assemblies.
+It was a Christian Missionary School, *Assembly of God Church*, deeply invested in sharing biblical stories and holding long, reflective assemblies.
 The institution’s strictness was jarring to me at first.
 It was also huge, boasting two expansive playgrounds and a canteen that sold mouthwatering spring rolls for just 10 rupees.
 I remember that I scored 100/100 in Math.
 I was always good at Math, Science, Grammar, Literature- you might have guessed so since I spent God knows how long writing this piece, and terrible at History, Civis, Hindi, and Arts.
 My parents put a lot of emphasis on scoring well.
 This somehow slowly started to shape my life in a way that I would not have actually wanted.
 I feel children should be left alone to be children, constantly failing, suceeding on their own merit- paving thier own way in the world, and not be burdened with the weight of the world.
 A lemon now I know how to make lemonade, for my child, when the time comes.

 The vacation vacations were mostly spent back home.
 Asansol—and indeed most of West Bengal—came alive in October and November with Durga Puja festivities.
 Durga Puja has always been the most joyous time for me all these years.
 In all the cities I have lived, life has always been kinder to me in these few days.
 We would roam the streets at night, visiting brightly lit pandals and paying our respects to the idol of the goddess, returning just in time for community dinners at the colony tents.
 Novembers and Decembers, the winters were chilly and we couldn't sleep without a heater,, and that was also the year we bought our first car—a cherry-colored Hyundai Getz Prime.
 We often drove the 500 km to Bhubaneswar, weaving through scenic highways, pausing at roadside stalls, and listening to stories from my parents’ own childhoods, oblivious to what awaits when I grow up.